keivinonline/devops-tools/aws_certs/saa/README.md

 ### Cloudformation - change detection
 - only checks property values explicitly set by stack templates or template parameters

+### Datasync
+- can perform opposite direction syncs
+- but can't run both direction syncs at the same time
+- only support periodically and not simultaneously or multiple active application writes
+### DynamoDB streams and lambda
+1. associate stream ARN with a lambda function
+2. lambda polls the changes when item is modified or new record created
+### redshift and EMR
+- redshift performs analytics
+- emr can be used to shift data from kinesis streams to redshift
+### Cloudfront
+1. pre-signed URLs
+- contains user login credentials for specific urls
+- allows user to upload specific object to a bucket
+- when creating the url, need to provide
+    - bucket name
+    - object key
+    - HTTP method
+    - expiration date
+### RDS - read replica
+- can be created in a different region
+### DynamoDB - global tables
+- fully managed for multi-region, multi-active database
+### Gateway cached volumes
+- retains copy of frequent data locally
+### Gateway stored volumes
+- for inexpensive data
 ## 4. Design secure architectures

 ### Network load balancer (NLB) - TLS